Powercoder64/DDCN_SRM/README.md

 You need the [Detectron2](https://github.com/facebookresearch/detectron2), [Spotlight](https://github.com/maciejkula/spotlight), and [OpenCV](https://pypi.org/project/opencv-python/) libraries for the above manual conversion.

-...
-The source codes and data for *PKU-MMD* dataset will be released soon.
+The source codes and data for *PKU-MMD* dataset will be released soon...